 5. Cost of Ink

 As a consumer, you have a wide variety of choices to choose from when it comes to buying ink.
-To you buy a designer brand of from a lesser-known company?
+Do you buy a designer brand from a lesser-known company?
 Should you purchase recycled ink or refill the ink cartridges?
-There are pros ans cons to each of these methods, and you should weigh your choices carefully before making a decision.
+There are pros and cons to each of these methods, and you should weigh your choices carefully before making a decision.

-If you want to make the most of your all-in-one printer, you need a printer capable of copying, scanning, faxing both to other fax machines and wirelessly to PC, and you need a printer that can print digital files sent from your phone or from cloud storage.
+If you want to make the most of your all-in-one printer, you need a printer capable of copying, scanning, and faxing.
+You need a printer that can print digital files sent from your phone or from cloud storage.

 As its name suggests, the Epson Expression Home XP-330 is designed for home or minimal office use.
 With a maximum paper capacity of 100 sheets at a time, this printer would not make the cut in any type of school, law office, hospital or a variety of other companies.

 On the other hand, if you’re a contractor who only uses a printer for client invoices or you own a restaurant and use the printer to print off payroll every two weeks, the XP-330 is a perfect choice.
 Compact and affordable, this color printer doubles as a scanner and triples as a copier, making it a powerful workhorse for a home office.

 A 1.44-inch color LCD screen on the front of the scanner lets you see just what you’re printing or copying, helping you to ensure your product looks right the first time.
 The color ink cartridges are fitted individually rather than as a group, making it easier to replace just the color you need, saving quite a bit of money in the process.